 Carbon capture and storage (CCS) is a growing industry in North Dakota, supported by the Carbon Sequestration Tax Credit (45Q).
-While the reconciliation bill doesn't eliminate 45Q, it repeals tax credit "transferability" which will make it harder for emerging companies to claim.
+While the "Big, Beautiful Bill" doesn't eliminate 45Q, it add new restrictions for materials from foreign entities of concern, making it harder for companies to claim.
 North Dakota is well-suited for CCS due to its unique geology and existing gas pipeline infrastructure.
 CCS projects bring investment, jobs, and economic growth to North Dakota, for example: